ibm-cloud-docs/EventStreams/eventstreams160.md

 ![Mirroring switched back to the original configuration diagram.](disaster6.png "Diagram that shows mirroring has now switched back to the original configuration"){: caption="Figure 6.
 Mirroring switched back to the original configuration." caption-side="bottom"}

 Finally you should now switch the mirroring back to the original configuration, which means that cluster A is again the source and cluster B resumes as the target.
+See [Mirroring Setup](/docs/EventStreams?topic=EventStreams-mirroring_setup) for further details.